 New Leaf can help you set goals, develop a plan of action and overcome the anxiety that stops you from reaching your life goals.

-CoxHealth offers Tobacco-free Individualized Plans (TIPS) for Springfield, Branson, Monett and surrounding communities.
+CoxHealth offers a variety of health-improvement plans for Springfield, Branson, Monett and surrounding communities.